 Benefits of native plants

-Installing native plants reduces your work load and promotes a healthy environment over the long haul.
+Installing native plants reduces your workload and promotes a healthy environment over the long haul.
 While non-native plants may look appealing, they often require more work, water, and other resources.
 So, how does a gardener go native?

-Here in California, drought is never far from our thoughts.
-Water-hungry plants are not well suited to our scorching hot summers.
-Native plants, such as salvias, have evolved natural water conservation methods.
-You can also add native plants to a rain garden or a swale, to create a natural watershed that slows rain water long enough for more of it to stay in the soil for later use.
+Around the world, drought is never far from our thoughts.
+Water-hungry plants may consume more than they are worth.
+Native plants have evolved natural water conservation methods.
+You can also add native plants to a rain garden or swale to create a natural watershed that slows the absorption of rainwater.
+This allows more of it to stay in the soil for later use.

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.
 These are not weeds.
-Pluck one of these offers and, at no extra cost to you, I get a small commission that allows me to buy MORE SEEDS!
-As an Amazon Associate I earn from qualifying purchases.
+Pluck one of these offers and, at no extra cost to you, I get a small commission.
+As an Amazon Associate I earn from these qualifying purchases.
 You can also get my book, Stop Wasting Your Yard!